smidthebest/CS-111/lab0/README.md

 ```shell
 cat /proc/count
 ```
-This command simply returns the output of the kernel code which we have run.
-It dumps the contents of the /proc/count file into standard output so that the user can read the number of processes running on the machine.
+This command calls the /proc/count function in the kernel code and computes the total number of running processes.
+It then prints this number to standard output.

 ## Cleaning Up
 ```shell